Home Hotels

 Success come nightfall seems assured with dramatic lighting luring pedestrians down Union St although daylight effectiveness appears mixed.
 As each facade offers differing treatment some are inevitably superior to others with Union St apparently favoured over Howard Street where the strived for visual termination falls flat with a blank 20 storey wall of stacked aluminium.
 The design statement alluded to the aluminium panels giving way to greater glazing near the summit allowing the tower to merge with the sky by day and act as lighthouse by night, but this is not visible on published perspectives and could certainly be enhanced by dropping the height of aluminium further.

-The planning department subsequently stipulated to Aedas that any successful submission would require as a pre-requisite to have Waterloo and Bothwell Street’s treated equally.
-In addition the full ground floor should be enlivened with active frontages and diminished service access.
+Stuart Graham, Aedas’ Project Associate remarked: “We had a dialogue with planners, ADS and others, there were always going to be refinements.
+We've calmed the hotel down and wrapped up the office tower to be worthy of the scale, it's now much more textured.”
 Inclusion of the Holiday Inn Express “looked like over development” and was removed.
 “What we’ve tried to do is go right back to first principals, basically ignore the previously submitted scheme.”
 Stuart continues: “You’ve got a strong dense historic core and then a different sort of urbanism down to the motorway beyond that.
 The site is in a transitional zone, the motorway forming a boundary.
 You’re starting to look at a tall buildings zone, with the planners looking at where tall buildings might be permitted and encouraged.
 You have this cluster running up the side of the motorway with things like the Cheapside development, the Broomielaw and Elphinstone which is certainly approved as a tall building, if unlikely to go ahead in quite that form.”
+Planners had to be convinced of the economic rationale of pplacing offices in a tower format with concern that bringing such a volume of office space to market here may compromise competing developments along the Broomielaw.

 An element of height was considered desireable from an early stage as Bothwell plazawill assume skyline significance given elevated positioning.
 Glasgow’s relatively low level and compact city centre is ringed by clusters of much taller social housing towers.
 From long distance views and from the air the city centre is difficult to locate, the reverse of North American cities.
 There are approx 150, 20 storey towers within the city, only 15 in the city centre.
 Stuart attributes this to a loss of confidence in the 60’s and 70’s.
 Right through the 80’s it was difficult to do things not in historical styles.
 Stuart says: “Glasgow has traditionally put tall buildings on the periphery, in suburban areas.
 There are a whole number of reasons for that, land values and things like that.
 But brownfield sites are getting used up, people are starting to go higher in the city centre.
 Our client wants a bit of confidence.
 Our aspiration is not a million miles from the College of Building and Printing, but dealing with each side of the building in a different manner.
-It’s responsive architecture.
+There has been an ongoing dialogue over key views and some of our responses to that, there’s a kind of compromise.
+We’ve looked at 24 and 25 floor options, floated 35 floors at one point, but once you start to go beyond 20 stories you start to get into completely different lift solutions and lifts are a real killer in commercial buildings.
+The lift consultant initially came back and quoted 10 lifts which take up half the floorspace, you get to a point of diminishing returns.
+You have such a high population in the building so you need 10 lifts but then you have 10 lifts so you can’t have such a high population.
+It’s slightly different when you put the hotel part of the tower because you don’t have such high volumes of traffic and waiting times.”

 The Bothwell St elevation will form a public entrance to a new courtyard illuminated by decorative low height columns, recessed LED's embedded in the overhanging canopy bathe the courtyard in a cool white light.
 Signature lighting will transform the complex by night with with the glass facade floodlit by powerful up and down lighters and a layer of sequenced colour changes.
 Bothwell Plaza represents just one front in a massive transformation of Glasgow's hotel sector over the coming years, joining as it does similarly ambitious plans for the Thistle and Marriott.
 Holiday Inn also have a new hotel planned for Hamilton.
 The site neighbours the completed Pinnacle, Aurora, the under construction Franborough House and mothballed Douglas House.